ademerlis/ademerlis.github.io/_posts/2024-10-18-DownloadingSequencesFromBasespace.md

 Which I don't understand since I downloaded them straight from Basespace.
 So now I'm running "gunzip" on all of the files, and seeing if I re-upload them all as .fastq files, whether they will be flagged.
 It looks like based on the recent list that the .fastq files for the PCli samples I recently did were successfully uploaded without an error.
 But we shall see once I do all the rest of them.

+***
+## December 9

+I got it to work FINALLY!!
+What ended up working was turning them all into .fastq files on the external hard drive, then uploading them one by one using FileZilla.
+FileZilla ended up helping a lot because I could visualize which ones had been successfully uploaded completely by looking at the size of each file.
+I also had to update the metadata file on NCBI so that all the file names were now .fastq instead of .fastq.gz.
+The files are now on NCBI SRA here under ["PRJNA1196005 : Temperature variability differentially alters gene expression of two Caribbean reef-building corals"](https://submit.ncbi.nlm.nih.gov/subs/sra/SUB14778585/overview).